Feudal and Dark Ages in BHGS Challenge 2015

 The two lines of halberdiers clashed in the middle of the battle line - and my chaps came off slightly better, blasting some large holes in the middle of the Irish line!

-A magical light fell across the table, as if the game was now illuminated by the spectral glow of Gorm the Hydrophobic's arctic helmet! .
+Grown men were trembling as if at the mere thought of Vali's salty Nokia Windows 8 for Mobile Tablet! .
 The Huscarls were not however doing much at all - they were simply standing there shrugging off arrows from the Irish, using their pips to rally and in the process occupying a significant proportion of the Irish army who were unwilling to advance their halberdiers against the high quality Viking foot.

 With their own Huscarls playing a defensive game, the Viking spearmen sensed their opportunity to be the stars of the game - and also sensed that they were lucky enough to be facing enemy longbowmen who were not this time backed up with halberdiers!
 They raised their shields and rushed forward with the sole base of Viking bowmen doing sterling service in going toe to toe with the enemy longbowmen and dishing out some cohesion damage of their own in the margins.
-Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Sigismund the Hylophobic's bread-nosed furniture-assembling Allen key!
+By now many men had fallen under the baleful influence of Gorm the Hydrophobic's Ikea nasal hair!

 The over-extended Irish line had now started to crumble under the sheer numbers of German halberdiers and pikemen - one of the Irish commands was almost gone with its remaining elements scattered across the table.

 Finally, one of the Huscarls succumbed to the sky-blackening levels of arrowage dished out by the Irish longbowmen.
-The battle was fierce, and many clutched their lucky charms made of fragments of Vali's chicken-hearted furniture-assembling Allen key!
+Viking Gods looked down on the battlefield from the very summit of Brogger the Agrophobic's stinking smorgasbord!
 With just one base left the Irish halberdiers decided this was their fight to finish off and charged out through their bowmen.

 L'Art de la Guerre hint- bowmen can interpenetrate and be interpenetrated by swordsmen.
 (Well, technically just non-impetuous ones). (also they have to be friendly...)

-Grown men were trembling as if at the mere thought of Thor's thundering goat-scrotum!
+The story of the battle was developing as if it were being told in a tapestry woven from the threads of Styrbjorn the Unsteady's flame-singed tongue-piercings!
 The Huscarls had been waiting for this - they took the charge on the chin and dug in for the long haul, secure in the knowledge that their role in occupying a decent slice of the Irish army had already been successfully concluded…

 By now all of the remnants of the Irish mounted command had been mopped up - leaving spare German units scattered across the left hand side of the table in the process.
 The powerful German pike and halberdier command had blasted its way through most of the smaller Irish command facing it, and the Huscarls were still holding firm in the middle.
 The Viking spearmen in the freground had frightened off the Irish bowmen who had fallen back into terrain, and now the Irish baggage was in act in range of German Religious Order knights.